Kwism1127/FearNotDeath/Executables/ReadMe.txt

 	There is a larger memory leak related to opening and closing the deck viewer and discard pile viewer, DO NOT OPEN AND CLOSE THE VIEWERS CONTINUOUSLY. regular use of the viewers should not cause noticeable issues.

+	The player will not automatically recover pinned bolts at the end of combat.

 MIT License:
 	This game uses Godot Engine, available under the following license: